-- Type 1: Existing Roads No Improvement.
-This type of access road includes paved or allweather surfaced roads, including well-traversed and established dirt roads that meet Rocky Mountain Power's construction road standards. - Type 2: Existing Roads Improvements Required.
+- Existing Roads Requiring No Improvement.
+This type of access road includes paved or allweather surfaced roads, including well-traversed and established dirt roads that meet Rocky Mountain Power's construction road standards. - Existing Roads Requiring Improvement.
 This type of access road includes existing roads that require improvements to meet Rocky Mountain Power's construction road standards.
-The Existing Roads Improvements Required type includes existing roads that may require widening to a minimum 14-foot-wide travel surface. - Type 3: New Roads.
-This type of access road includes the construction of new permanent access roads where existing roads do not exist to allow access to the Project's ROW. - Type 4: Temporary Roads.
+This type of access road includes existing roads that may require widening to a minimum 14-foot-wide travel surface. - New Roads.
+This type of access road includes the construction of new permanent access roads where existing roads do not exist to allow access to the Project's ROW. - Temporary Roads.
 This type of access road includes temporary construction of new access roads, the use of existing trails/two-track roads, or overland travel access to support the construction of the Project and access the Project's ROW.
 Unless otherwise noted by the BLM or landowner, this access road type requires reclamation, to the extent practicable, to preconstruction conditions.

-Section 6.2.2 describes construction of transmission line access roads.
+Section 6.2.3 describes construction of transmission line access roads.